By Guest Blogger Mike Wilner

 The most important thing a nutrition website can do is build trust.
 For a visitor is going to make decisions on how they treat their body based on what they find on your website, they need to trust the person giving that advice.

 We looked through hundreds of nutrition websites and food blogs to find the 4 most important things that you can do to build trust through your website.

 A nutrition practice is highly personal, and the dozens of top nutrition websites we looked at reflected that.

 One of the quickest ways to build trust with visitors is to show them the person behind it all.
 By letting visitors see who you are, they can build a personal connection with you, which is a much stronger bond than viewing a website that simply provides content or sells services.

-Almost every website from successful nutrition prominently featured a headshot and quick biography about the owner on the homepage.
+Almost every website from successful nutritionists prominently feature a headshot and quick biography about the owner on the homepage.

 Take a look at Andrea Castellanos’ website, yourdietmethod.com:

-While not the first thing on the website, scrolling down reveals the “who” behind the nutrition.
+While not the first thing on the website, scrolling down reveals the “who” behind the nutritionist.

-Not everyone that visits your website will be ready to hire you right away, so it’s important to offer a way for a visitor engage in a low-commitment way.
+Not everyone that visits your website will be ready to hire you right away.
+It’s important to offer a way for a visitor engage in a low-commitment way.
 While social media follows are great, email is still the most valuable marketing channel.
 Even the most active Facebook pages reach ~10% of their fans1, while an average marketing email gets a 22.5% open rate2.

 To get more conversions, offer free content that the visitor will get immediately.
 The promise of instant gratification will increase your conversion rate and build more trust, as they’ll be able to immediately read what you’ve sent them.
 Additionally, they can quickly read your content and learn from you, which will strengthen the relationship.